 Explaining IB Assessment at the First Parent-Teacher Conference

-The first parent-teacher conference in an IB school is where misunderstanding crystallises.
-Parents arrive expecting percentages and are handed criterion descriptors.
-The conversation breaks down before it starts.
+The first parent-teacher conference in an IB school is often where misunderstanding becomes clear.
+Parents arrive expecting percentages, but they are given criterion descriptors instead.
+The conversation can break down before it starts.

 For MYP reports, train teachers to include one sentence of plain English after every criterion score.
 'Your child scored a 4 in Criterion C: Communicating.
 This means their mathematical arguments are understandable but lack the precision that a level 5 or 6 requires.
 We are working on the vocabulary of mathematical explanation this term.'
 That sentence costs thirty seconds to write.
 It saves ten minutes of confused conversation at the conference.